 Bizpare® quote tool will do this for you in a few minutes.

-Buying a used photocopier for sale and considering refurbished or second hand?
-Here are some things to consider to help you reduce costs:
+Used photocopier prices or second-hand photocopiers, here are some things to consider to help you reduce costs:

 You also run a higher risk of increased breakdowns as parts wear, they can be replaced but as they get rarer the price can rise or become obsolete.